 The measurement for all DSS06 domains follows the COBIT 2019, from the lowest level.
 At the initial stage 91.63% level 2.
 On level 3 is reach 86,1% and on level 4 get 75,0%.

-The 75% mark means the DSS06 fail to reach at level 4 and remain on capability level 3.
+The 75% mark means the DSS06 failed to reach level 4 and remain on capability level 3.

 Level 3 on DSS06 symbolizes that the IT service process in Jakarta has been carried out well by refers to standard processes that are set and allow to achieve positive results.
 This is depicted in enhancements by the organization to address problems in information control and development

 overall environmental quality management.
-In addition, environmental control of organizations is proactively involved, one of which includes commitment to facilities and awareness of IT security.
-The organization also has a responsible and accountable structure that has privileges to access IT services according to the abilities and skills needed to develop technology infrastructure plans.
+In addition, environmental control of organizations is proactively involved, including commitment to facilities and awareness of IT security.
+The organization also has a responsible and accountable structure with privileges to access IT services according to the abilities and skills needed to develop technology infrastructure plans.

 Determination of Capability Level

 Examination of capability level is used to determine the level of maturity in Jakarta Province.
 Determination is done by giving a capability level questionnaire based on four domains selected in the previous importance level process and distributed to respondents who have been determined based on the RACI mapping and who has a role in carrying out the task.
-To determine the steps for changing current conditions with conditions expected in the future.
-Based on the description of the core model evaluation, the measurement results will be presented in the form of a capability level information table accompanied by a description and percentage of the measurement results of each business process, shown in Table 2.
+To define the steps for changing current conditions with conditions expected in the future.
+Based on the core model evaluacore model evaluation description, the measurement results will be presented in the form of a capability level information table accompanied by a descripn illustration and percentage of each business process measurement results, shown in Table 2.

 Table 2 Maturity Level